amghazanfari/github-actions-tutorial/docs/README.md

 - **12-vCPU**: $0.12 USD per minute
 - **6-vCPU (M1)**: $0.16 USD per minute

+### Self-Hosted Runners

+Self-hosted runners allow you to run workflows on your own infrastructure.
+They offer flexibility and control over the hardware and operating system environments.
+Importantly, self-hosted runners do not incur additional costs based on usage, as they utilize your own resources.
+This can be a cost-effective solution for teams with specific needs or high usage requirements.

 ### Storage Costs

 Additional storage beyond the included amount is charged at $0.25 USD per GB.
 Data transfer out, outside of Actions, costs $0.50 USD per GB.